Arborvitae Emerald Green

 History and Lore of the Arborvitae Emerald Green:

 The name “arborvitae” means “tree of life” in Latin and was applied to the Eastern species, Thuja occidentalis, by early french explorers who noted that Native Americans used its foliage for medicinal purposes.
-Eastern arborvitae is the species most commonly used in Midwestern yards, although giant arborvitae (T. plicata), a larger Western species, is also popular because “it has a reputation for being more deer-resistant,” Riske says.
+Eastern arborvitae is the species most commonly used in Midwestern yards, although Green Giant arborvitae (T. plicata), a larger Western species, is also popular because it has a reputation for being more deer-resistant.
 For the living tree the name arborvitae, which means “tree of life,” was given by French explorers who had been cured of scurvy by local native people using tea made of the foliage and sap that is rich in vitamin C. Because of his appreciation for this medicinal tree of the new world, Jacques Cartier sent specimens home to be grown in France in the mid-1500s.As for longevity, the name arborvitae is a perfect fit in this regard as well.
 Members of this species are the oldest trees in eastern North America.
 Although they once were believed to be a short lived tree, some of the gnarly, ancient cliff-dwelling specimens have been aged at more than 1000 years.
-Arborvitae Emerald Green (Thuja occidentalis) was one of the first North American native trees to be cultivated in Europe.
+Arborvitae Emerald Green was one of the first North American native trees to be cultivated in Europe.
 Its common name was a symbol of its importance to weary travelers, more so than its own long life.
-Such a commonly used landscape plant rarely has the romantic appeal of this one.
+Such a commonly used landscape plant rarely has the romantic appeal of Arborvitae Emerald Green.